 Antti-Juhani Kaijanaho was born on November 2, 1977 in Jyväskylä, Finland.
 He spent his childhood in Jyväskylä, then moved to Tampere for four years to complete his secondary schooling, and finally returned to Jyväskylä to study mathematics at the University of Jyväskylä.
 He graduated in Information Technology and Mathematics in 2001 and continued postgraduate studies in Software Engineering, getting his Master’s Degree in 2002 and his Licentiate of Philosophy degree in 2014.
 He completed his Doctor of Philosophy degree in December 2015.
-His doctoral dissertation Evidence-based programming language design: a philosophical and methodological exploration received the second-highest grade out of five passing grades.
+His doctoral dissertation Evidence-based programming language design: a philosophical and methodological exploration received the second-highest grade out of five passing grades and is being cited as a standard reference on the amount of human factors RCT evidence about programming language features.
 He also has taught several courses in the university related to theoretical computer science and programming languages.

 During his teen years, Antti-Juhani became active in the green movement with his childhood friend Oras.
 While his friend went on to eventually become a member of parliament, he himself dropped out of the activism game for about seven years.
 After graduation, Antti-Juhani activated himself in local politcs, ran for a city council seat in the 2004 elections, lost barely, and participated in some lesser committees.
 Near the end of the four-year term he got promoted to a deputy councillor in the city council, after one of the original councillors left town, promoting one of the deputies to full councillor status and thus leaving a deputy seat empty.
 In 2008, he ran again, got about the same number of votes but lost ground as a relative matter.
 In the 2012 elections he ran for a third time with minimal effort and got, predicably, much less votes.
 In 2017, he ran again, and got a decent number of votes that was not enough for a council seat.
 He was, however, appointed as the chair of the municipal central elections committee in Jyväskylä.